imthenachoman/nAnimation/README.md

 There are a lot of great JavaScript animation libraries but all of them were either too complex or bulky for my needs.
 They all offered a host/slew of features that I didn't need.
 So I set out to write something simpler for myself.
 I ended up with `nAnimation`.

-In actuallity, it doesn't really do any kind of animation.
-All it does is let you run a **function** an **X** # of times for a **Y** duration using an **optional easing function**.
-The function can then do whatever you need/want.
+`nAnimation` doesn't really do any kind of animation; it lets you run a **function** an **X** # of times for a **Y** duration using an **optional easing function**.
+The function is called on each frame and can do whatever you need/want.
 At each frame/call the function is passed one paramater: a `rate`.
 The `rate` is a number between `0` and `1` and represents the `% complete` for each frame/call.
 (However, it is possible that some of the easing functions will result in a number larger then 1 during the duration.)
 The rate will always be `0` at the first frame/call and 1 at the last frame/call.

 You can, in turn, use `rate` to do anything, including animations.
 For example, if the function sets the width of an element to be `rate * width` then the element will grow from `0` to `width` over the duration.